prasso/prasso_api/docs/document-site-page-datatemplates.md

    Specifies what will be returned if no data matches the query.
 This is useful to ensure that the frontend receives a predictable response, even when there is no data.
 The example leaves it blank, meaning an empty JSON object (`{}`) will be returned if the query yields no results.

 #### 9. **Template Data Query**
    Specifies the field that will be used to extract the data from the query.
-In the example, the field is `json_data`, suggesting that the data is stored in JSON format, and this is the key from which data will be extracted.
+In the example, the field is `json_data`, suggesting that the data is stored in JSON format, and this is the field/key name from which data will be extracted.

 ### Example Use Case